apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 ### `array_slice`

-Returns a slice of the array.
+Returns a slice of the array based on 1-indexed start and end positions.

 ```
 array_slice(array, begin, end)